Tthe rewards of better SME banking are highly worthwhile, not just for banks and their SME customers, but for the economy as a whole.

 Mike Coates

-Managing Director, GBRW Learning | Deputy Managing DIrector, GBRW Consulting
+Joint Managing Director, GBRW Consulting/ Learning

 Mike is the Deputy Managing Director of GBRW Consulting.
 Following over 14 years' experience as a professional banker and financial services consultant, he joined the GBRW group of companies in 2011.